The pinnacle set of a permutation: Introduction

-It follows that across all admissible pinnacle sets $S\subseteq [n]$, the cardinality $\#\{w \in S_n : \Pin(w) = S\}$ has a uniform lower bound of $2^{\lfloor n/2 \rfloor}$, while the upper bound is achieved for the particular value of $d = |S|$ that maximizes the rightmost expression in Equation~\eqref{eq:2bounds}.
-While this choice of $d$ appears to be a little less than $n/3$, we have no simple expression for $d$ in terms of $n$.
-Section \ref{sec:conclude} contains this and other open questions.
+It follows that across all admissible pinnacle sets $S\subseteq [n]$, the cardinality $\#\{w \in S_n : \Pin(w) = S\}$ has a uniform lower bound of $2^{\lfloor n/2 \rfloor}$, while the upper bound is achieved for the particular value of $d = |S|$ that maximizes Equation~\eqref{eq:upbound}.
+While this choice of $d$ appears to be close to $n/3$, we have no simple expression for $d$ in terms of $n$.
+Our best approximation so far (having checked as high as $n=5000$) is $d \approx n/3.13$.
+Section \ref{sec:conclude} contains more discussion on this question, as well as other open questions.